PacktPublishing/Unity-2022-Mobile-Game-Development-3rd-Edition/README.md

 **Build and publish engaging games for Android and iOS**

 ## What is this book about?
+Unity is a well-established player in the mobile game development sphere, and its new release, Unity 2022, is packed with new, exciting features.
+In Unity 2022 Mobile Game Development, the third edition in this popular series, you'll get to grips with the Unity game engine by building a mobile game and publishing it on the most popular mobile app stores as well as exploring the all-new features.

-* This book covers the following exciting features:
+This book covers the following exciting features:
 * Design responsive UIs for your mobile games
 * Detect collisions, receive user input, and create player movements
 * Create engaging gameplay elements using mobile device input